granthale/wip-book/content/Notes/Motivation & drive (Huberman).md

 - ==Video games with constantly novel terrain can increase dopamine somewhere between nicotine and cocaine==

 For every bit of pleasure, there is some amount of pain — when you eat a piece of chocolate, it shifts away from dopamine, and releases some downwards deflection (makes you want more)
-- ==Every time you experience something, the associated amount of dopamine decreases, and the associated amount of craving increases (less pleasure, more pain over time)
+- ==Every time I experience something, the associated amount of dopamine decreases, and the associated amount of craving increases (less pleasure, more pain over time)

 Satiety is about serotonin, oxytocin, prolactin > "Molecule of More" calls these the "here and now molecules" — they allow us to experience pleasures in the pleasant
 - ==Eating, which is normally dopamine-driven, can be done more mindfully, shifting rewards from dopamine to serotonin==